top of page

 (TLB) The Living Bible copyright © 1971 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.

-Use in other publications.
-You can use all of this devotional when including this credit.
+You can freely use this devotional personally, in your Church or Ministry when including this notice.
 Copyright © Carl Brettle.
-Subscribe for free via www.faithlift.org
+Subscribe for free via www.imani.org

 bottom of page